Postcard from Morocco

-Postcard from Morocco is an opera in one act composed by Dominick Argento and libretto written by John Donahue under a commission from the Center Opera Company (now the Minnesota Opera).
-The opera is based on A Child's Garden of Verses by Robert Louis Stevenson.
-The opera premiered on October 14, 1971, at the Cedar Theater, Minneapolis, Minnesota, conducted by Philip Brunelle with stage direction by John Donahue.
-The opera was a success and continues to be performed around the world.
+Postcard from Morocco is an opera in one act composed by Dominick Argento, with libretto written by John Donahue under a commission from the Center Opera Company (now the Minnesota Opera).
+It is based on A Child's Garden of Verses by Robert Louis Stevenson.
+The opera premiered on October 14, 1971, at the Cedar Theater in Minneapolis, Minnesota, conducted by Philip Brunelle with stage direction by John Donahue.
+The opera was a success, and continues to be performed around the world.